Mitigating crosstalk errors by randomized compiling: Simulation of the BCS model on a superconducting quantum computer

 Error mitigation schemes are, therefore, essential in order to make NISQ a reliable platform for quantum computing.
 Over the past decade, several of those techniques have been proposed with the aim of turning noisy outputs into practical and reliable results.
 They can be classified into two categories: noise parameter-dependent and noise parameter-free error mitigation protocols.
-The former, which include e.g. Probabilistic Error Cancellation (PEC)~\cite{Temme2017,Li2017}, rely on a precise characterization of the noise parameters which requires a substantial initial overhead~\cite{BlumeKohout2013,BlumeKohout2017,Endo2018,Nielsen2021}.
+The former, which include e.g. Probabilistic Error Cancellation (PEC)~\cite{Temme2017,Li2017}, rely on a precise characterization of the noise parameters, which requires a substantial initial overhead~\cite{BlumeKohout2013,BlumeKohout2017,Endo2018,Nielsen2021}.
 Noise parameter-free error mitigation schemes, on the other hand, usually assume a model of noise but do not require any characterization of their parameters.
 Therefore, they are free from this initial overhead but fail when noise model assumptions are not met.
-The most prominent example is known as Zero Noise Extrapolation (ZNE), which consists of performing several experiments with increasing noise (which can be achieved both with experimental or algorithmic approaches), and extrapolating the results to the zero noise limit~\cite{Temme2017,Li2017,Dumitrescu2018,He2020,GiurgicaTiron2020}.
-Another example is the so-called Noise Estimation Circuits (NEC) introduced in~\cite{Urbanek2021}.
-A common feature of both methods is an exponential scaling with respect to the number of noisy gates~\cite{Quek2022}.
+The most prominent example is known as Zero Noise Extrapolation (ZNE), which consists of performing several experiments with increasing noise strength (which can be achieved both with experimental or algorithmic approaches), and extrapolating the results to the zero noise limit~\cite{Temme2017,Li2017,Dumitrescu2018,He2020,GiurgicaTiron2020}.
+Another example is the so-called Noise Estimation Circuits (NEC) technique, introduced in~\cite{Urbanek2021}. \newest{A common feature of both parameter-dependent and parameter-free methods is an exponential scaling of the required number of circuit runs with the number of noisy gates~\cite{Quek2022}}.

 The NEC method was originally designed for noisy qubits affected by a very simple one-parameter noise channel called depolarising noise.
 This assumption is unrealistic for NISQ, and particularly for IBMQ quantum computers, as discussed above.
 Fortunately, the noise structure can be simplified using a procedure called Randomized Compiling (RC) ~\cite{Kern2005,Wallman2016, Hashim2021}.
 RC consists in averaging a given circuit output over different randomized versions of the original circuit in a way which effectively maps any noise channel to a simpler Pauli noise channel~\cite{Cai2019}, bringing it closer to the depolarising channel required to apply the NEC method.